ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Alice removes Bob from the room

 Alice removes Bob by sending an `ds.commit` event.
-The `ds.commit` event contains an `m.room.user` event which removes Bob from the participant list, as well as proposals to remove Bob's clients.
+The `ds.commit` event contains an `room.user` event which removes Bob from the participant list, as well as proposals to remove Bob's clients.

 # Framing